MusicDataset/md_homepage/content/musics/i/Intermezzofrom"NutcrackerSuite"(1)-Pyotr Ilyich Tchaikovsky _ Mikhail Pletnev.md

 ---
-title: Pyotr Ilyich Tchaikovsky _ Mikhail Pletnev - Intermezzo from "Nutcracker Suite" (1)
+title: Intermezzo from "Nutcracker Suite" (1)
 description: This is the description for Intermezzo from "Nutcracker Suite" by Pyotr Ilyich Tchaikovsky _ Mikhail Pletnev
 composers: [Pyotr Ilyich Tchaikovsky _ Mikhail Pletnev]
 periods: [Romantic]